-Designed to support only 400 lbs., which might be a little lightweight for some adult pairs.
+Designed to support only 400 pounds, which might be a little lightweight for some adult pairs.

 Simple assembly.
 Made of good quality materials.
 Nice color.
 Gliding function is smooth.
 Good size and weight.
 Sturdy and comfortable.
-Rated for up to 500 lbs.
+Rated for up to 500 pounds.

 Leg design on this glider requires it be put on hard surfaces.
 Legs can sink into softer dirt or sand, making the gliding function not work as well.